WinPlot is a graphing utility that was written and maintained

 The Grid dialogue box allows you to display a Cartesian or polar grid by clicking the appropriate radio button.
 If "both" is selected both x and y axes are displayed.
 Checking either "x" or "y" displays only the axis selected.
 If "polar" is selected you can specify the number of sectors by clicking on the square to the left of "polar sectors" and entering the number to the right.

 Check "labels" to put the letters 'x' and 'y' into the diagram.
 If you check "arrows", you get small arrows at the ends of the axes.
 Check "ticks" to put equally spaced marks on the axes.
 The distance between successive ticks is the value of "interval".
 Click on "scale" and "mark scale on axes" to put the corresponding numerical values next to the ticks.
 Click on "scale" and "mark scale on border" to place the numbers at the edge of the window.
 The number of decimal places displayed is entered as "places".
 If there are too many values showing, enter a higher number in the corresponding "freq" box.
 Check "pi" if you want the ticks labeled using multiples of pi.
-For this last option to be effective, the corresponding tick interval should be a rational multiple of pi with a small denominator and the font in the "Scale on axes" option of the Misc/Fonts menu should be set to "Pi symbol".
-If "rectangular" is checked, grid lines appear in the quadrants checked.
-If "dotted" is checked, you will see an array of small crosses where the grid lines would meet.
+For this last option to be effective, the corresponding tick interval should be a rational multiple of pi with a small denominator, and the font in the "Scale on axes" option of the Misc/Fonts menu should be set to "Symbol".
+If "grid" is checked, grid lines appear in the quadrants checked.
+If "grid" is not checked and "dots" is checked you will see an array of small crosses where the grid lines would meet.
 The polar grid can be on at the same time as the rectangular grid.
 To effect the changes of this menu press the "apply" button.

 You can insert text into the graphing window by use of the mouse buttons.
 First use the "Btns" pull down menu to make sure that the Text option is checked.
 Second place the mouse pointer at the spot where you want to enter text, click the right mouse button, and type in the desired text.
 If you wish, you can change both the color and font of the text.